 5. Get moving, and the rest will follow

-If there's one simple thing you can do to combat anxiety, it's exercise.
+If there's one thing you can do to combat anxiety, it's exercise.
 Exercise boosts endorphins, which interact with the receptors in your brain that reduce your perception of pain.
 They also trigger positive feelings and reduce stress.
-Personally, I feel euphoric after a bike ride or run, and ready to take on the world.
+I feel euphoric after a bike ride or run and ready to take on the world.
 Build exercise into your daily routine.
 Even if it's just lunchtime walk in the fresh air.
 It will clear the cobwebs in your brain, and help you figure out how to overcome any issues.

 Another great thing about exercise is that it naturally creates knock-on effects.
 For instance, it encourages you to make better food and drink choices.
-Do you really fancy that regular beer or glass of wine after a post-work run?
+Do you fancy that regular beer or glass of wine after a post-work run?
 No. Because you've tackled that need to unwind.
 You've had your "and relax" moment by working out, rather than reaching for the bottle.
 Besides, booze changes the levels of serotonin and other neurotransmitters in the brain, which can worsen anxiety rather than combat it.
 Consider that when you next think a refreshing drink will solve your problems.

 When you exercise, you also don't want to eat junk food because your body will crave nutritional treats instead.
 You'll want to fuel your next workout, and replenish yourself with healthy carbs, fats and protein.

 And when you're eating well and not drinking as much alcohol, you're sleeping better too.
-It's amazing how by simply putting on your trainers and going outside for a jog can transform your life, and reduce anxiety.
+It's amazing how by merely putting on your trainers and going outside for a jog can transform your life, and reduce anxiety.

 6. Ditch social media

 Be disciplined and leave the iPhone and tablet in the other room.
 Avoid using Instagram or Twitter at night, and allow yourself to unhook from the internet.
-It'll do you the world of good to be present and switched off.
+It'll do you a world of good to be present and switched off.
 Even better, turn off the television and read a book – escape to another world, fall in love with some fictional characters, be whisked away.
 Your frazzled brain will thank you for the much-needed break from technology and flashing screens.

 7. Don't be overwhelmed by choice